Amarna letters: Quotations and phrases

 A small number of the Amarna letters are in the class of poetry.
-An example is EA 153, (EA is for 'el Amarna').
-EA 153, entitled: "Ships on hold", from Abimilku of Tyre is a short, 20-line letter.
-Lines 6–8, and 9-11 are parallel phrases, each ending with "...before the troops of the king, my lord."-('before', then line 8, line 11).
+An example is EA 153, entitled: "Ships on hold", from Abimilku of Tyre.
+This is a short, 20-line letter.
+Lines 6–8 and 9-11 are parallel phrases, each ending with "...before the troops of the king, my lord."-('before', then line 8, line 11).
 Both sentences are identical, and repetitive, with only the subject statement changing.

 The entire corpus of Amarna letters has many standard phrases.
 It also has some phrases, and quotations used only once.
 Some are parables: (EA 252: "...when an ant is pinched (struck), does it not fight back and bite the hand of the man that struck it?"....)